First Things First:

 monitoring a Panasonic Wi-Fi camera, make sure the Levels

 settings match those on the camera.
-Picture levels will still change but the levels
+Picture levels may change slightly, but the

-shown on the ’scopes and false-color displays should remain consistent when Levels settings
+levels shown on the ’scopes and false-color displays should remain consistent when Levels

 If you're looking at a Teradek feed from a hybrid camera (one that shoots both stills and video), levels changes reflect what the camera is actually putting out over HDMI or SDI.
 Often the signal is full-range (0–255 in 8-bit terms) when in standby, and legal (16–235) or extended (16–255) while recording.
 Check your camera’s operating instructions for more details.